leabuende/mike-llm-slack-plugin/README.md

    ```sh
    python3 main.py
    ```
-#### Start Ngrok
+##### Start Ngrok
 1. Start tunnel to connect to Slack
    ```sh
    ngrok http 3000
    ```

 Then, follow the steps in this article starting at [3.
-Create a new Slack app](https://medium.com/developer-student-clubs-tiet/how-to-build-your-first-slack-bot-in-2020-with-python-flask-using-the-slack-events-api-4b20ae7b4f86) using your ngrok address to plug your app into your Slack channel.
+Create a new Slack app](https://medium.com/developer-student-clubs-tiet/how-to-build-your-first-slack-bot-in-2020-with-python-flask-using-the-slack-events-api-4b20ae7b4f86) using your ngrok address to setup your app for your Slack channel.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>